mathieuc22/project0/README.md

 ## Goal

 Build your personal Website to tell the world who your are.
-Of course we learn more about people with their interests.

 ## Content